FailAcademy/learning/wdp-vancouver/_lessons/week-05/04-oop-with-es2015.md

 In today's lab, you'll commence work on Project 3 using what you've now learned about ES2015 syntactical features and Webpack to build a Pong game.

-Clone the "pong starter" to get started.
+Clone the "Pong Starter" to get started.

 ```bash
 git clone https://github.com/redacademy/pong-starter